MihneaCucu/Mathematical-and-Computational-Logic-/README.md

 # Mathematical-and-Computational-Logic

-This includes all my labs in Prolog
+This includes all my labs in Prolog.